dillonkearns/elm-pages/examples/docs/content/blog/extensible-markdown-parsing-in-elm.md

   ]
 ```

-Now, if we forget to pass in a `photo` attribute, we'll get an error message like this:
+If we forget to pass in the required `photo` attribute, we'll get an error message like this:

 ```
 Problem with the given value: